soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-DestinyProgressionStepDisplayEffect.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-If progression is earned, this determines whether the progression shows visual effects onthe character or its item - or neither.
+If progression is earned, this determines whether the progression shows visual effects on the character or its item - or neither.

 ## Schema
 * **Schema Type:** Enum